blackferncreations/germankeycut/intellectual-context.md

 while

-**GermanKeyCut operationalizes selected parts of that thinking where they are relevant to structural positioning.**
+**the structural positioning system documented through GermanKeyCut operationalizes selected parts of that thinking where they are relevant to German market positioning.**

 A concept appearing in the manuscript should therefore not automatically be interpreted as:

-* a GermanKeyCut service
+* a service provided by Black Fern Creations LLC
 * a commercial commitment
 * an operational method
-* a final GermanKeyCut position
+* a current position of the GermanKeyCut system
 * a claim applied to every engagement

 The current GermanKeyCut system is defined by the operational documents in this repository.